Join the Global Breast Cancer Movement

 Risk Factor

-Any factor—from a lifestyle choice (such as diet) to genetic make-up to an environmental exposure (such as radiation)—that increases or decreases a person's risk of developing a certain disease.
+Any factor—from a lifestyle choice (such as diet) to genetics to an environmental exposure (such as radiation)—that increases or decreases a person’s risk of developing a certain disease.

-A molecule made by cells that contains genetic information that has been copied from DNA.
+A molecule made by cells containing genetic information that has been copied from DNA.
 RNA performs functions related to making proteins.

 Top of Document